-- 8 Specified array size too small-You specified an array size that is smaller than the minimum size allowed for this array. - 9 Specified array size too big-You specified an array size that is larger than the maximum size allowed for this array. - 10 Number of drives do not match the array type-The number of drives you selected is invalid for the type of array specified. - 11 Unable to initialize drive. - 12 Error occurred while creating array. - Too many spare drives assigned-You attempted to assign more than the maximum number of hot spares allowed for the specified array. - 14 Insufficient memory to run the application. - 15 Incorrect controller number. - 16 Controller not responding. - 17 Build/Verify/Clear failed. - 18 Cannot use drives on shared channel. - 21 Failed in getting kernel version.
-Unknown product ID. - 22 Kernel timeout in writing command. - 23 No RAID channels available - 24 Error: wrong stripe size in creating array script mode. - 100 You ran ACU and made changes-The ACU exited with no errors (success) and you must restart the computer.
+- 5 Unable to read system configuration-The ACU was unable to get the configuration information from the specified controller.

+- 6 No drives detected.

+- 7 Specified drive not found in system.

+- 8 Specified array size too small-You specified an array size that is smaller than the minimum size allowed for this array.

+- 9 Specified array size too big-You specified an array size that is larger than the maximum size allowed for this array.

+- 10 Number of drives do not match the array type-The number of drives you selected is invalid for the type of array specified.

+- Unable to initialize drive.
+11

+- 12 Error occurred while creating array.

+- Too many spare drives assigned-You attempted to assign more than the maximum number of hot spares allowed for the specified array.

+- 14 Insufficient memory to run the application.

+- 15 Incorrect controller number.

+- 16 Controller not responding.

+- Build/Verify/Clear failed.
+17

+- 18 Cannot use drives on shared channel.

+- 21 Failed in getting kernel version.
+Unknown product ID.

+- 22 Kernel timeout in writing command.

+- 23 No RAID channels available

+- 24 Error: wrong stripe size in creating array - script mode.

+- You ran ACU and made changes-The ACU exited with no errors (success) and you must restart the computer.